Watch FCCO's "How to Trap a Cat" video.

 Baiting the traps

-- Feeding cats in the traps prior to setting the traps is called is a very important step in the trapping process.
-Optimally you would bait the traps for at least 3 days prior to trapping.
+Feeding cats in the traps prior to setting the traps is a very important step in the trapping process.
+Ideally you will bait the traps for at least 3 days prior to trapping.

 Preparing the traps to be set